 St. Olaf students are very involved — about a third participate in athletics, another third in music, about half in community service and nearly three-fourths in student government or student organizations.
 Many are involved in more than one area.
 We actively seek students who have achieved success in areas outside the classroom.
 This success may have occurred on the playing field, on stage or in the community.
 We are particularly interested in the depth of commitment to an activity, as well as the diversity of experiences a student has had.
 Lengthy and detailed resumes can be submitted, and will be read, but we encourage students to use the appropriate fields on the Common Application to tell us about their involvement.

 What your current teachers and mentors say and write about you carries considerable weight in our admissions process.
 A good recommendation will highlight academic accomplishment beyond the grades reflected on a transcript.
 We look for the same things your teachers look for – participation in class discussions, and the ability to be a leader and a follower in an academic setting.
 One letter of recommendation from a teacher, preferably from someone who knows you well from a class taught in grades 10-12 in an academic subject (English, foreign language, history, social studies, mathematics, or the natural sciences) is the most influential.
 We are also happy to review additional letters of recommendation from people who know you outside the classroom.

 FAFSA and CSS/Financial Aid PROFILE

 Students applying for need-based financial aid are required to complete the FAFSA and CSS/Financial Aid PROFILE at the same time they are beginning, continuing or completing the Common Application.
-Comprehensive financial aid data from families allows us to continue to meet 100% of a family’s demonstrated financial need and enables us to plan and manage our financial aid budgets accordingly.
+Comprehensive financial aid data from families allows us to continue to meet a family’s demonstrated financial need and enables us to plan and manage our financial aid budgets accordingly.